-For winter - (2) temperature regulating t-shirts, (2) temperature-regulating long-sleeved shirts, (3) blouses / lighter sweaters, (1) pair of baggy pants, (2) pairs of jeans/smart casual pants, (1) dress, everything else in the other categories.
+For winter - (2) temperature regulating t-shirts, (2) temperature-regulating long-sleeved shirts, (3) blouses / lighter sweaters, a fleece jacket, (2) light jumper or cardigan, (1) pair of baggy pants, (2) pairs of jeans/smart casual pants, (1) dress, everything else in the other categories.

 Basic temperature regulating t-shirt - No matter what the season, you'll want at least one basic temperature regulating shirt.

 Cute temperature-regulating shirt - For some strange and inexplicable reason, Merino wool keeps you cool in summer, warm in winter, dries quickly, and keeps away moisture.

 Insect repellant top - You'll need this in both summer and winter since insects and mosquitos in Egypt are pretty active.
 If you're particularly concerned, you can also spray Permethrin on your clothing before you go.
 It lasts up to six washes.

 Long-sleeved temperature regulating top - Winter in Egypt is relatively warm during the day and chilly at night.
 You'll want temperature regulating tops that are suitable for this variation in temperature.
 Even if you travel in summer and you end up hiking or camping, you'll want at least one of these tops.